 If the software fix above does not work for you, you may simply need to clean the earpiece.
-Judging from the number of comments below whom this has worked for, this might be the actual real fix.
+Judging from the number of comments for whom this has worked for, this might be the actual fix.

-Use caution when cleaning your phone.
-I am not, nor is anyone else, responsible for damage to your phone.
+Disclaimer: Be careful when cleaning your iPhone.
+I am not, nor is anyone else, responsible for potential damage to your iPhone.